FarisZR/FarisZR.com/content/post/go-paperless-with-ai-and-Nextcloud/index.en.md

 The needed changes will be mentioned in the next steps.

 ## setting up separate directories for each user
-unless you want every user to be able to see each others documents, you need to make sure paperless seperates the resulting files into a per user dir.
+unless you want every user to be able to see each others documents, you need to make sure paperless separates the resulting files into a per-user dir.

-you can do this with worksflows and storage Paths, or make it the default and just use workflows to assign documents to users when importing("consuming") docs.
+You can do this with workflows and storage Paths, or make it the default and just use workflows to assign documents to users when importing("consuming") docs.

 ### Make Paperless-ngx use a separate directory for each user.
 Using the placeholder details in the Paperless [docs](https://docs.paperless-ngx.com/advanced_usage/#filename-format-variables), you can set the default file format in Paperless using an environment variable.